 They use Canadian bacon.
 Canadian bacon is made from pork loin.
 It is a cured pork loin.

 You can use quart-sized canning jar lids.
-Before you use a canning jar lid, be sure to spray the canning jar lid with plenty of non-stick spray.
-You could also remove both ends of a can of tuna, and wash the can very well, and then you would have your own homemade egg mold.
+Before using a canning jar lid, be sure to spray it with a generous amount of non-stick spray.
+You could also remove both ends of a can of tuna, wash the can very well, and then you would have your own homemade egg mold.

 How to Store and Reheat Homemade Egg McMuffins

-You can make and enjoy these for the whole week, or you can make a batch and freeze them.
+You can make and enjoy these for the whole week, or you can prepare a batch and freeze it for later use.

 - Refrigerator Storage: Wrapped sandwiches can be stored in airtight containers for 3 days.
 When properly wrapped, the assembled sandwiches maintain their quality.